facebookresearch/Clinical-Trial-Parser/doc/architecture.md

 ### Parser

 The parser takes a sequence of tokens as an input and uses grammar production rules to build parse trees.
-Note: the lexer tokens are the terminal nodes of the grammar production rules.
+The lexer tokens are the terminal nodes of the grammar production rules.

 The parser uses the modified Cocke–Younger–Kasami (CYK) algorithm, which accepts grammar production rules that are in the binary normal form.
 The binary form ensures an efficient parsing algorithm.